sudarsunkannan/lsm_nvm/README.md

   //for dependencies
   $ scripts/install_pmemio.sh
 ```
-We are currently getting rid of PMDK's transaction dependence (high-overhead); <br>
+We are currently getting rid of PMDK's transaction dependence (due to
-transactions will be available in the next version.
+high overhead); <br> transactions will be available in the next version
+instead of simple persistent commits

 ```
   $ source scripts/setvars.sh